GWSoftwareTools/VertexCover/README.md

 The main changes that improved the runtime on all inputs were:
 * Creating the method removeClique, which removes cliques of any size n when less than n vertices are connected outside of the clique.
 * Applying as many rules before you try to solve for K, so you only have to do it once.
-* Using the base-datastructures Hashmap and Hashset.
+* Using the datastructures Hashmap and Hashset.
 ---

 An undo stack was also created, so that we don't have to make a copy of the graph every time we go one layer deeper into